-The study, which is made by the Finnish researcher Jaakko Mursu and colleagues and published in the journal Archives of Internal Medicine in October 2011 and later mentioned in many media, suggests that older women who take vitamin and mineral supplements, may die before other women at the same age who are not taking supplements.
+The study, which is made by the Finnish researcher Jaakko Mursu and colleagues, which was published in the journal Archives of Internal Medicine in October 2011 and later mentioned in many media, suggests that older women who take vitamin and mineral supplements, may die before other women of the same age who are not taking supplements.

 Not a controlled trial

 Many health concerned experts in several countries have obviously pondered upon this study, and when it comes to quality, it certainly did not get good marks.
 This is because it is a highly uncertain survey that not even have had a placebo-controlled control group.
 A group of women with a mean age of 61 years, over a period of nearly 20 years were asked to write down their intake of certain vitamins and minerals 3 times.
 It required them to remember what dietary supplements they used approximately 10 years ago.